Devanshi-cloud/ruok-aws/frontend/README.md

 # RuOk ✨

->Your emotional wellness companion that helps you understand, track, and manage your mental health with precision and care.
+> Your emotional wellness companion that helps you understand, track, and manage your mental health with precision and care.

 ![img.png](src/assets/img.png)

 ## What RuOk Does 🚀

-Ru-Ok is a comprehensive mental health application that empowers users to navigate their emotional landscape through detailed emotion tracking, AI-powered support, and personalized wellness tools designed to transform emotional awareness into lasting wellbeing.
+Sahayak is a comprehensive mental health application that empowers users to navigate their emotional landscape through detailed emotion tracking, AI-powered support, and personalized wellness tools designed to transform emotional awareness into lasting wellbeing.

 ## Problem 🎯

 Many individuals face significant barriers in managing their emotional wellbeing:

 - **Limited Emotional Vocabulary** - People struggle to articulate their feelings beyond basic terms, lacking the precise language needed to identify complex emotional states